trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 const default_parameter: parameter_of Contract = Poke();
 ```

 8. Run the simulation.
-First, install the Tezos client plugin, recompile all and then run the simulation
+First, install the Tezos client plugin, recompile all and then run the simulation.

 ```bash
 taq install @taqueria/plugin-octez-client